renu-sulthan/todo-app/README.md

 # todo-app
-This is basic to-to application
+This is basic to-do application